Ready to travel? Click here to plan your next trip!

 What language does Gansu speak?

 If you speak Mandarin Chinese, don’t worry: You will easily be able to get around everywhere in Gansu.
 However, local communities always speak at least one another language—Tibetan in Xiahe, as one example.
-Don’t be surprises if you hear languages or dialects you don’t understand.
+Don’t be surprised if you hear languages or dialects you don’t understand.

 How many days do you need in Gansu?